PranavGPR/FullyCart/README.md

 ## Summary

 In this repo, we have made an eCommerce website like Amazon.
+Thanks to Basir for creating an awesome course on React and Node Tutorial.

+Check his course here: https://youtu.be/TRCDsB9i3bI

 Feel free to change this project based on your needs and add it to your portfolio.
-Also, I will love to hear your comment about this React and Node tutorial.
-Please share your thoughts here.
+Please share your thoughts.